guysa-AMG/Siyakhanya/README.md

 ## 💡 Overview & Innovation

-**Siyakhanya** is a single website offering **two specialized feasibility tools** to solve the energy crisis for distinct South African markets.
+**Solar-Neighbour** is a single website offering **two specialized feasibility tools** to solve the energy crisis for distinct South African markets.
 Our core innovation is using advanced data modeling to transform national instability (Eskom risk) into personalized, actionable financial insights.

 ### Core Tools